There is a wide variety of conventional mortgages that is catered to each individual’s needs.

 Minimum down payment requirements for an investment home mortgage loan is 15% down payment.

-- However, if the investment home mortgage borrower needs to use 75% of the potential rental income from the subject investment home purchase in order to qualify for additional income, then the borrower needs to put a 25% down payment on an investment home property.
+- However, if the investment home borrower can use 75% of the potential rental income from the subject investment home purchase in order

 HomePath Mortgage Conventional Loans